 CVOR is a specialty that rewards the people who stick with it, and Tennessee gives experienced cardiac OR travelers a real reason to point the car this way.
 Nashville and Memphis both anchor serious cardiac surgery programs that keep their open-heart rooms running year-round, and they lean on seasoned CVOR travelers to keep those cases moving when staffing gets thin.
 If you’ve got the bypass experience and the credentials to prove it, the Volunteer State has contracts that pay for it.
 This page breaks down what cvor travel nurse jobs in Tennessee actually look like, what they pay right now, how the compact license speeds up your start, and how Junxion gets you placed without bouncing you around a call center.

 Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR rooms aren’t a mystery to us.
 Your recruiter knows what CVOR demands, gets why pump experience separates the field, and won’t burn your time pitching programs that don’t match your background.
-We’re a focused team that picks up the phone — not a volume shop running you through a queue.
-Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still planning the jump.
+Small team, real phones, actual answers.
+Poke around the CVOR travel nurse hub for openings, pull the numbers from our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still planning the jump.

 Why Take CVOR Travel Nurse Jobs in Tennessee?

 Two things make cvor travel nurse jobs in Tennessee worth a serious look: the state is an NLC compact state and it has no state income tax.
-The compact license means a traveler holding a compact home-state RN license can take a Tennessee assignment without waiting on a separate license application — and that speed matters in CVOR, because cardiac programs tend to need people fast when case volume spikes or a staff member walks.
-No state income tax is the other half: more of your taxable rate stays in your pocket here than it would at the same gross in a high-tax state.
-Compact speed plus a take-home boost is a tough combination to beat.
+The compact license means a traveler holding a compact home-state RN license can take a Tennessee assignment without waiting on a separate license application.
+In CVOR, where cardiac programs need people fast when case volume spikes or a staff member walks, that speed is money.
+No state income tax is the other half.
+More of your taxable rate stays in your pocket here than it would at the same gross in a high-tax state, and compact speed plus a take-home boost is a tough combination to beat.

 Tennessee’s cardiac demand is concentrated where you’d expect.
 Nashville is a genuine healthcare capital with deep cardiovascular surgery programs, Memphis runs high-acuity cardiac care across its medical district, and Knoxville and Chattanooga add strong regional cardiac centers that pull from a wide rural catchment.
 Across those markets, CVOR travelers work complex open-heart cases, valve repairs and replacements, coronary bypasses, and a growing share of TAVR and structural heart procedures at large academic medical centers and dedicated cardiac surgery programs.
-The clinical exposure is about as strong as the specialty gets, and the pay reflects the complexity.
+Clinically, the exposure runs as deep as this specialty offers, and the pay reflects the complexity.
 Want to size up your broader options?
 Our guide to travel healthcare jobs in Tennessee covers cities, pay, and lifestyle across specialties.

 What a Typical CVOR Assignment Looks Like in Tennessee

-Most Tennessee CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger Nashville and Memphis programs running the widest variety.
-Expect a quick orientation — facilities hire CVOR travelers who can pick up the surgeon cards and pump protocols fast and start carrying cases almost right away.
+Tennessee CVOR contracts mostly run about 13 weeks with options to extend, putting you on a day-shift block circulating or scrubbing open-heart cases with call layered on top.
+The caseload leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, and the bigger Nashville and Memphis programs run the widest variety.
+Orientation moves quickly; facilities hire CVOR travelers who can pick up the surgeon cards and pump protocols fast and start carrying cases almost right away, and they’ll expect exactly that from you.

 CVOR Travel Nurse Pay in Tennessee

 CVOR contracts are among the best-paying lanes in travel nursing, and Tennessee is no exception.
-The mix of technical complexity, call requirements, and steady cardiac demand pushes rates up.
+Technical complexity, call requirements, and steady cardiac demand push rates up.
 Based on current market data, weekly pay for CVOR travel nurses in Tennessee generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range — and because Tennessee has no state income tax, your take-home stretches further than the same gross would in a high-tax state.
+Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.
+Add the missing state income tax and your take-home stretches further than the same gross would in a high-tax state.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — the taxable rate, stipends, and call structure — so you’re looking at real numbers for the actual contract, not a generic average.
+As always, pay moves with the market and the season, so treat that range as a starting reference rather than a promise.
+Your Junxion recruiter reviews the full package with you before you commit: the taxable rate, the stipends, and the call structure.
+Real numbers for the actual contract, never a generic average.
 Here’s what a Junxion CVOR package in Tennessee usually includes:

-- Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends — with no state income tax taking a bite out of the taxable portion
+- Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends, and no state income tax taking a bite out of the taxable portion

 - Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+Finding and booking the place is your call; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.

-- Tax-free meals and incidentals (M&IE) stipend included in your package
+- Tax-free meals and incidentals (M&IE) stipend written into your package

 - Health, dental, and vision insurance